LongTarget/Fasim-LongTarget/README.md

 - [ssw_cpp.cpp](./ssw_cpp.cpp): The program for getting the maximal scores of local maximum.
 - [ssw_cpp.h](./ssw_cpp.h): The header file of ssw_cpp.cpp.
 - [fastsim.h](./fastsim.h): The fasim program for getting k non-overlapping local alignments.
-- [H19.fa](./H19.fa):  A sample lncRNA sequence.
+- [H19.fa](./H19.fa): An example of lncRNA sequence.
-- [testDNA.fa](./testDNA.fa): A sample DNA sequence.
+- [testDNA.fa](./testDNA.fa): An example of DNA sequence.

 # System Requirements
-- OS: Linux, we compile and run the fasim-LongTarget under CentOS 6.0.
+- OS: Linux.
+Fasim-LongTarget has been tested to compile and run under CentOS 6.0.
 - System software: g++.
 - RAM: 16G or above, depending on the number of lncRNAs and length of genome region.
 - CPU: 4 cores or above, depending on the number of lncRNAs and length of genome region.